AwesomenessXP/niche-ify/README.md

     - Choose authorization for long running apps (requests are in Node)

 ##### Request User Code
-- request user auth in Node
+1. Request user auth in Node
-- create an endpoint (ex: '/login/') with GET request
+2. Create an endpoint (ex: '/login/') with GET request
-- use query params stated in the docs
+3. Use query params stated in the docs
-- NOTE: "redirect_uri" param will take you the specified page AFTER auth
+*NOTE: "redirect_uri" param will take you the specified page AFTER auth*
-- redirect to 'https://accounts.spotify.com/authorize?' with query params following the uri
+4. redirect to 'https://accounts.spotify.com/authorize?' with query params following the uri

-- -------------RESPONSE:------------------------------
+## Response
-- response will have two query params: code (can be exchanged for access token) and state
+Response will have two query params: code (can be exchanged for access token) and state

-        - ------------ REQUEST ACCESS TOKEN --------------------------
+## Request Access Token
-        - here, you exchange auth code for access token
+Here, you exchange auth code for access token
-        - make endpoint with POST request
+1. make endpoint with POST request
-        - body must be encoded with "application/x-www-form-urlencoded"
+2. body must be encoded with "application/x-www-form-urlencoded"

-        - -------------RESPONSE:------------------------------
+## Response
-        - in response body (data in axios):
+In response body (data in axios):
 - access_token
 - token_type
 - scope
 - expires_in
 - refresh_token

-        - ------------ REQUEST REFRESH TOKEN --------------------------
+## Request Refresh Token
-        - when the user logs in again, either refresh token or keep old one
+*refreshing token is how we persist data after logging in*
-        - refreshing token is how we get persistence after logging in
+1. when the user logs in again, either refresh token or keep old one
-        - in response body (data in axios):
+2. in response body (data in axios):
     - access_token
     - token_type
     - scope
     - expires_in
     - refresh_token
-- After authentication we need 4 things in localStorage: store the refresh token, access token, and expiration of token, and timestamp for persisting data
+3. After authentication we need 4 things in localStorage: store the refresh token, access token, and expiration of token, and timestamp for persisting data
-- Local storage (React app):
+4. Local storage (React app):
-    - 0) use localStorage (stores in key/value pairs)
+    1. use localStorage (stores in key/value pairs)
-    - 1) first time user logs in: store access token and refresh token from URL query params
+    2. first time user logs in: store access token and refresh token from URL query params
-    - 2) store a timestamp (using Date().now) in localStoarge bc tokens expire after an hour
+    3. store a timestamp (using Date().now) in localStoarge bc tokens expire after an hour
-    - 3) before using an access token to make a request to API:
+    4. before using an access token to make a request to API:
         - check if there is timestamp and access token in localStorage
         - check if token is valid (use difference between Date.now() and timestamp)
         - if access token is valid, use that